Fantastic year-round birding

 When the lake isn’t frozen, there are ducks aplenty!
 In spring, fall, and winter, thousands of waterfowl can be present in the Crown Point and Port Henry area at once, and birders can sift through the more common species for specialties like Barrow’s Goldeneye and Tufted Duck.
 Large rafts of Great Scaup can be mixed with different species of mergansers, Mallards, Northern Pintails, and Redheads.
 And, of course, there are usually gulls milling about with the waterfowl.
 Ring-billed Gulls are commonly seen, and Bonaparte's Gulls and Great Black-backed Gulls are not strangers, especially during fall migration.
 And speaking of fall migration, geese can be seen in very impressive numbers.
 There's always a chance to see a Ross's Goose or Greater White-fronted Goose within large flocks of Canada Geese.

 Find your nest

-This aptly named Lake Champlain Birding Trail brochure will provide you with details of what species can be found in the region and includes a handy map guide.
-Click on the image to view and print the brochure.
+The aptly named "Lake Champlain Birding Trail" brochure will provide you with details of what species can be found in the region and includes a handy map guide.
+Click on the image below to view and print the brochure.